kevle1/imhungryfeed.me-api/README.md

 An API for the random restaurant picker website: https://imhungryfeed.me (Coming soon... maybe)

-Built using Flask and Google Maps Platform.
+Built using Flask and the Google Maps Platform.

 ## Woah, how do I use it? 🍔